Car, Truck, and Pedestrian Accidents. 20 Things You Need to Know Now!

 What is My Car Accident Claim Worth in Seattle?

-• Disability and Impairment – the seriousness of your injuries and extent of your medical recovery.
+- Disability and Impairment – the seriousness of your injuries and the extent of your medical recovery.

-• Documentation you have prepared is important evidence for your claim, including photos, videos, a diary, medical records, medical reports, accident reconstruction etc.
+- The documentation you have prepared is essential evidence for your claim, including photos, videos, a diary, medical records, medical reports, accident reconstruction, etc.

-• Circumstances particular to your case should be considered.
-Document how the auto accident injuries affect your life.
+- Circumstances particular to your case should be considered—document how auto accident injuries affect your life.

-All these factors are important.
-Together they will add up to the value of your personal injury case.
+All these factors are essential.
+Together, they will add up to the value of your personal injury case.

 Automobile Damage

-Auto and other property damage claims can be taken care of early, often within weeks of the auto accident.
+Auto and other property damage claims can be taken care of early, often within weeks of the accident.
 The smart plan is to settle your auto damage claim early to save on expenses.
 A rental car or a car towed to storage costs money.
-Get your vehicle damage settled, get your car back on the road, and then settle your personal injury claim later.
+Get your vehicle damage repaired, get back on the road, and settle your personal injury claim later.

 How to Get Your Car Back on the Road